NRC Race Team

 - FM: 2:23:32

 As a Wisconsin native and a midwesterner through and through, Caroline is not deterred by the cold, ice, or snow and vows to never turn vegan because cheese, as one might expect, is one of her favorite foods.
 Although she dabbled in running during high school, Caroline did not begin to take running seriously until her first year of college at the University of Dubuque in Dubuque, Iowa.
 Originally recruited as a soccer player, she was coerced by her teammates to join the track team to “stay in shape”.
 Realizing most of her success as a player was due to being able to run fast and not actual soccer skills, she hung up her cleats and went on to compete for the cross country and track teams as a middle distance specialist.
 Post collegiately, Caroline has enjoyed challenging herself with new distances, earning recent PRs in the marathon (3:01) and half marathon (1:21).
-She also enjoys trail running and is looking forward to exploring the hills of middle Tennessee.
-Being new to Nashville, her goals for the next year are to become more involved in the Nashville running community and to PR in the 5k and half marathon.
+As a new mom, her goals for the next year are to return to the world of road and trail racing and reclaim all the Strava CRs she lost over the last 9 months.
 Outside of running, Caroline is a research scientist and microbiologist extraordinaire who enjoys cooking, canoeing, and hiking.

 Ryne grew up playing baseball and football in the small town of Dayton, Tennessee with big dreams of batting leadoff for the Atlanta Braves or catching touchdowns in Neyland Stadium.
 Those dreams were tempered by reality as he neared high school graduation and settled for playing football at Maryville College.
 His quest for Division 3 glory ended early after one too many concussions and he needed a new sport to fill the void.
 Running appeared to be safe in terms of potential head injuries and he signed up for a half marathon.
 He survived and his IT band didn’t hurt too bad to completely turn him off from running.
 He then wondered aimlessly through the endurance world until he completed the local trail running rite of passage by running StumpJump in 2014.
 He finally found his people and passion on the trails and has been hooked ever since.
 Goals for 2017 include finishing his first 100 miler, the Bighorn Trail Run in Wyoming, chasing PRs at the 50k and 50 mile distance, and volunteering more within the trail community.
 Beyond that, he will be sneaking away for long runs in the Smoky Mountains as often as he can.